 Electrical Outlet Not Working?
 Here's How to Fix It

-A dead outlet is often a simple fix — a tripped breaker or a GFCI that needs resetting.
-Here is how to troubleshoot an outlet not working and when to call an electrician.
+A dead outlet is often a simple fix — a tripped breaker or GFCI.
+Troubleshoot an outlet not working step-by-step and know when to call an electrician.

 A dead electrical outlet is one of those problems that feels alarming but usually has a straightforward cause.
 In most cases, you are looking at a tripped breaker, a tripped GFCI outlet, or a loose wire connection.
 You can diagnose and often fix the issue yourself in under 30 minutes.